-However, unlike its English translation, (18) is not semantically in contradiction with to the effect that the theme of ook 'enter', 'become inside', the ball, moves.
-If this implicature is blocked or cancelled in context, application of (18) to Figure 6-7 is fine for most speakers:
+However, unlike its English translation, (18) is not semantically in contradiction with Figures 6.6 and 6.7 for most of my consultants.
+Example (18) merely invites a strong implicature to the effect that the theme of ∂ok "enter," "become inside," the ball, moves.
+If this implicature is blocked or cancelled in context, application of (18) to Figures 6.6 and 6.7 is fine for most speakers: